CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/Getting-Started.md

-# Exercise 1: Getting Started with Azure
+# Getting Started with Azure

 ## Overview